-Thanks to a gift from the Arthur M. Blank Family Foundation, The Lewis Institute launched a new program in 2016 called Social Innovation Inventureships.
-This first-of-its-kind fellowship is unique to Babson as we ask students who apply to use our methodology of Entrepreneurial Thought & Action® to work at a strategic level with social enterprises or companies seeking to have greater social impact.
+Thanks to an initial gift from the Arthur M. Blank Family Foundation and with continued support by alumni giving, The Lewis Institute launched the Social Innovation Inventureships program in 2016.
+This first-of-its-kind fellowship is unique to Babson as we ask students (whether undergraduates or graduates) to use Babson's Entrepreneurial Thought & Action® methodology to work at a strategic level with social enterprises or companies seeking to have greater social impact.
 Students co-create with a sponsoring organization either a semester-long or summer-long Inventureship™ that addresses a real and current social impact challenge.

-If you have questions or would like to apply for this Inventureship™, please email your proposal to Cheryl Kiser at email@example.com and Emily Weiner at firstname.lastname@example.org.
+If you have questions, join one of our Open Office Hours.
+To apply for an Inventureship™, please email your proposal to Cheryl Kiser at email@example.com.

 Examples of our Social Innovation Inventureships: